H Street station

 H Street station is a station on the Blue Line of the San Diego Trolley located in the city of Chula Vista, California.
+It is adjacent to the 5 Freeway/H Street interchange.
 The stop serves both as a commuter center with a park and ride lot and as an access point to the nearby dense retail and large residential areas.
 It also provides access to nearby Southwestern Community College by way of the 709 bus.

 History

 H Street opened as part of the initial 15.9 mi "South Line" of the San Diego Trolley system on July 26, 1981, operating from north to downtown San Diego using the main line tracks of the San Diego and Arizona Eastern Railway.

 This station was renovated, starting March 20, 2014, as part of the Trolley Renewal Project; it reopened with a renovated station platform in late October 2014.